-E14 If laboratories experience individual cases of unacceptably high repeatability, or within-laboratory reproducibility-RSDwR (e.g. at very low concentration levels), or unsatisfactory z-scores during proficiency tests, the use of a correspondingly higher MU figure must be considered.
-For results obtained with single-residue methods, particularly if stable isotopically labelled internal standards are used, lower expanded MU can be justified, especially if supported by correspondingly better between-laboratory reproducibility RSDR (< 25%).
+E11 If laboratories experience individual cases of unacceptably high repeatability, or within-laboratory reproducibility-RSD{WR} (e.g. at very low concentration levels), or unsatisfactory z-scores during proficiency tests, the use of a correspondingly higher MU figure must be considered.
+For results obtained with single-residue methods, particularly if stable isotopically labelled internal standards have been used, lower expanded MU can be justified, especially if supported by correspondingly lower between-laboratory reproducibility RSD_R (< 25%).

-E15 If required, the result should be reported together with the expanded MU as follows: Result = $x \pm U$ (units), with x representing the measured value.
+E12 If required, the result should be reported together with the expanded MU as follows: Result = $x \pm U$ (units), with x representing the measured value.
 For official food control by regulatory authorities, compliance with the MRL must be checked by assuming that the MRL is exceeded if the measured value exceeds the MRL by more than the expanded uncertainty (x - U > MRL).
-With this decision rule, the value of the measurand is above the MRL with at least 97.5% confidence.
-Thus, the MRL is exceeded if x-U > MRL.
-E.g., in case the MRL = 1 and x = 2.2, then x-U = 2.2 - 1.1 (= 50% of 2.2), which is > MRL.
+With this decision rule, the value of the measurand should be above the MRL with at least 97.5% confidence8.
+Thus, the sample is considered noncompliant if x-U > MRL.
+E.g., in case the MRL = 1, the result x = 2.2 and U=50%, then x-U = 2.2 - 1.1 (= 50% of 2.2)=1.1, which is > MRL.

-&lt;sup>4 Eurachem/CTAT Guide, Use of uncertainty information in compliance assessment, 1st Edition, 2007.
+8 EURACHEM/CITAC Guide, Use of uncertainty information in compliance assessment, 1st Edition, 2007.

-F. Pesticide standards, stock solutions and calibration solutions
+F. Pesticide standards, stock solutions and calibration standard solutions

-Identity, purity, and storage of "pure" standards
+Identity, purity, and storage of reference standards

-F1 "Pure" reference standards of analytes should be of known purity and each must be uniquely identified and the date of receipt recorded.
+F1 Reference standards of analytes should be of known purity and must be assigned with a unique identification code and recorded in a way that ensures full traceability (including source of supply, badge number, date of receipt and place of storage).
 They should be stored at low temperature, preferably in a freezer, with light and moisture excluded, i.e. under conditions that minimise the rate of degradation.
 Under such conditions, the supplier's expiry date, which is often based on less stringent storage conditions, may be replaced, as appropriate for each standard, by a date allowing for storage up to 10 years.
-The "pure" standard may be retained and a new expiry date allocated, providing that it is checked by the appropriate date and its purity is shown to remain acceptable.
-Ideally, the identity of a freshly acquired "pure" standard should be checked if the analytes new to the laboratory.
-For screening purposes only, the "pure" standards and derived solutions may be used after the expiry date, providing that the reporting level can be achieved.
-If the pesticide has been detected, a new or certified "pure" standard and calibration solution made thereof has to be used for quantification.
+This way the reference standard may be retained and a new expiry date may be allocated, providing that it is checked by the appropriate date and its purity is shown to remain acceptable.
+Ideally, the chemical identity of a freshly acquired reference standard should be checked if the analyte is new to the laboratory.
+For screening purposes only, the reference standards and derived solutions may be used after the expiry date, providing that the RL can be achieved.
+If the pesticide has been detected, a new or certified reference standard and calibration standard solution made thereof has to be used for quantification.